-The Property Tax Division of the State Comptroller's Office developed this guide.
+This guide was developed by the Property Tax Division of the State Comptroller's Office.
 It consists of quality/density schedules and depreciation tables for specific SIC properties.
 These schedules are adjusted to local conditions by the appraisal staff.

 The Guide is used in the general business personal property valuation program to estimate the value of new accounts for which no information has been provided at the time of field inspection or when valuing a national chain business or a business not given as a comparable.